Display Accessibility Tools

 Developing Shared Expectations and Goals Form (DOC)

-Prior to holding your first guidance meeting and oral subject exam (these are usually combined), students must submit their GradPlan, listing their committee members.
-The membership of the committee must be approved before the public announcement is sent out/or committee meeting held.
+Before your first guidance meeting and oral subject exam (which are usually combined), students must submit their GradPlan listing their committee members.
+The membership of the committee must be approved before the public announcement is sent out/or the committee meeting is held.
 A job aid for utilizing the new GradPlan can be found at here.

 To send out the public announcement - Send the following information to the PA Graduate Program Coordinator, Kim Crosslan, the following information 2 weeks PRIOR:

-Name, Date, Time, Room/Zoom link and passcode, Title and Abstract of the presentation, and Committee Members (please mark the chairperson with an asterisk).
-Add the title and abstract to the back of the evaluation/rubric form (see below) and also send this to Kim Crosslan, so she can include it in the email announcement.
+Name, Date, Time, Room/Zoom link and passcode, Title, Abstract, and Committee Members (* your chair).
+Add the title and abstract to the back of the evaluation/rubric form (see below), and also send it to Kim Crosslan so she can include it in the email announcement.
 This is important if committee members/audience join online.

-Starting Fall 2022, students who hold their oral subject exams should prepare copies of the evaluation/rubric form (link below) for all members of the guidance committee members (required) and for the other other members of the audience (optional - please discuss with advisor).
-These forms should be handed out prior to the oral subject exam (title and abstract printed on the back), so that committee members (and audience, if requested) can return the forms to the advisor at the end of the oral subject exam.
-The student should use the rubric as a tool to prepare for the oral subject exam (it basically provides a check list) and the student and advisor can review feedback by the committee (and audience) together with the goal to identify strengths and weaknesses.
+Starting Fall 2022, students who hold their oral subject exams should prepare copies of the evaluation/rubric form (link below) for all members of the guidance committee (required) and for the other members of the audience (optional - please discuss with advisor).
+These forms should be handed out before the oral subject exam (with the title and abstract printed on the back), so that committee members (and the audience, if requested) can return them to the advisor at the end of the oral subject exam.
+The student should use the rubric as a tool to prepare for the oral subject exam (it serves as a checklist), and the student and advisor can review the committee's (and the audience's) feedback together, with the goal of identifying strengths and weaknesses.

-Upon completion of the first guidance committee meeting, the first guidance committee report forms (link below) must be saved in 1 PDF along with approvals from all committee members (physically signed, digitally signed or email form) and sent to graduate program director, who will review and sign, and send back to the student for submission into gradplan (see above).
-The first guidance committee also serves as the oral subject exam and constitutes the completion of the comprehensive exam requirement.
-Therefore, the student must also complete the comprehensive exam completion form for physics and send to the PA Graduate Program Coordinator.
-For graduate students in astronomy and astrophysics, the completion of the comprehensive exam is marked by the second-year project and the completion of required course work and recorded by the comprehensive completion for for astronomy and astrophysics.
+Upon completion of the first guidance committee meeting, guidance committee report forms (link below) must be saved in 1 PDF along with approvals from all committee members (physically signed, digitally signed or email form) and sent to graduate program director (pa.gradchair@msu.edu), who will review and sign, and send back to the student for submission into gradplan (see above).
+The first guidance committee also serves as the oral subject exam and fulfills the comprehensive exam requirement.
+For graduate students in astronomy and astrophysics, the comprehensive exam is marked by the second-year project and the completion of required coursework, and is recorded as comprehensive completion in astronomy and astrophysics.
 Both of these forms are linked below.

 Physics